kitwaicloud/kitwaicloud.github.io/elk/weather.md

 # Load Data into Elasticsearch

-[OpenWeatherMap](https://openweathermap.org/) provides the current and forecast weather information.
+For demonstration purpose, we will feed weather data from [OpenWeatherMap](https://openweathermap.org/) into Elasticsearch.
 Here, we'll use logstash to ingest data from OpenWeatherMap into elasticsearch.

 ## Prerequisites